nak/pytest_mproc/docsrc/index.rst

 Complexities of Distributed Execution
 -------------------------------------

-*pytest_mproc* requires a main server to handle the creation of a test and result queue and control artifacts in order to orchestrate test execution.
+*pytest_mproc* requires a common server to handle the creation of a test and result queue and control elements, used to orchestrate test execution.
 The machine that this server runs on must allow incoming connections.
 There are options for where this server can run.
-The machine hosting the main process (where the tester kicks off the tests) is indeed one such option.
+The node hosting the main process (where the tester kicks off the tests) is indeed one such option.
 However, for a tester running on a laptop testing across a cloud of device (as an example), it is unlikely that the nodes in the cloud will be able to call into the tester's laptop.
-Firewall restrictions will undougtedly prevent this.
-So, understand the nature of the system you are using for distributed testing.
+Firewall restrictions will undoubtedly prevent this.
+Understand the nature of the system you are using for distributed testing.

 Automated distributed testing, *pytest_mproc* uses ssh to deploy and execute remote worker tasks.
-The test infrasrtcuture must therefore provide ssh access (passwordless) into the remote nodes.
+The test infrastructure must therefore provide ssh access (passwordless) into the remote nodes.
 A configuration file must also be defined to define the structure of the bundle to be deployed to the worker nodes (discussed later).

 Inter-process communication is secure and requires a common authentication token.
-For manual deploymen to workers, this token must be shared across all nodes.
-Such sharing is up to the user to implement and must provide a callback to retrieve the authentication token:
+For manual deployment to workers, this token must be shared across all nodes.
+Such sharing is up to the user to implement and can be achieved through a callback to retrieve the authentication token:

 .. code-block:: python